Where to Stay in the Florida Keys with Kids: Best Areas & Family‑Friendly Hotels by Budget

 Bottom Line: Why Choose Key West?

 Key West works best as a short, lively stop to add colour and energy to a Florida Keys road trip.
-It’s fun, walkable and memorable — but most families will be happiest pairing it with quieter bases elsewhere.

 How Many Nights to Spend in the Florida Keys

-Final Verdict – Best Place to Stay in the Florida Keys with Kids
+Final Verdict: Best Place to Stay in the Florida Keys With Kids